 The Bivel has evolved over the years and remains the standard in administrative, medical, and business, computing.
-The most accessible format remains the biveltop, wherein the bivel interface screen spans the entire surface of a desk.
-Bivel Units, portable laptop style computers, are used by various institutions throughout Ramaxia.
+The most accessible versions are the biveltop, wherein the bivel interface screen spans the entire surface of a desk, and Bivel Units, portable laptop style computers, used by various institutions throughout Ramaxia.

-During their post-graduate years in Mynu, Bizak Laxum Brigitat, and Hizak Iba Ukel designed the first miniature systems-caster.
+During their post-graduate years in Mynu, bizak Laxum Brigitat, and hizak Iba Ukel designed the first miniature systems-caster.
 In 2203, Fusat took this design to her kerma’s company, Brigitat Digitronics, who in turn registered the mini-caster with the Third Office of the Committee as the Systems Caster-Bivel.
 Using the technology, Brigitat Digitronics developed the first Bivelox, releasing it to the citizenry in 2204.

-In 2214, the Fourth Office of the Committee, Tee Banto, put forth a motion in Cloister to block Ukel Systems and Brigitat Digitronics from profiting on technology that directly connected to the Collective (Intragux).
+In 2214, the Fourth Office of the Committee, Tee Banto, put forth a motion in Cloister to block Ukel Systems and Brigitat Digitronics from profiting on technology that directly connected to a hive in the Collective (Intragux).
 When her motion met immediate resistance from Tenth-Gen members of the Chamber, Sernatae Yir Gizul docked the motion as incomplete-business, and set it aside for the following session.

-Brigitat and Ukel went to the Cloister during what was the Citizenry Session (third session of the year) and pleaded that the Filmark and Digimark were citizenry-tech, and unlike the BEBBLE that connected citizens freely to the communication bands of Intragux, users of the Filmark and the Digimar paid a fee for access.
-Tee Banto pointed out that the price paid by device owners went to Brigitat Digitronics and Ukel Systems respectively; enabling them access to each company’s free connection to Intragux.
+Brigitat and Ukel went to the Cloister during what was the Citizenry Session (third session of the year) and pleaded that the Filmark and Digimark were citizenry-tech, and unlike the BEBBLE that connected citizens freely to the communication bands of Intragux, while users of the Filmark and the Digimar paid a fee for access.
+Tee Banto pointed out that the price paid by device owners went to Brigitat Digitronics and Ukel Systems respectively; enabling users access to each company’s free connection to Intragux.